Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:21 It looks like a stereo component with dials and stuff.

-02:24 We don't run Python, we run C++.
+02:23 We don't run Python.
+We run C++.

-02:26 However, like you said, like Raspberry Pi, I think there's been a big push lately.
+02:25 However, like you said, like Raspberry Pi, I think there's been a big push lately.

-02:32 I think that's where this is coming from.
+02:31 I think that's where this is coming from.

-02:33 There's been a big push lately of trying to get people involved in more circuits and more real interactive programming with electronics through the use of MicroPython and CircuitPython on like Raspberry Pis and Arduinos and MicroBits and all that sort of stuff.
+02:33 There's been a big push lately of trying to get people involved in more circuits and more real interactive programming with electronics through the use of MicroPython and CircuitPython on like Raspberry Pis and Arduinos.

-02:50 And including the Mew editor that really tries to teach people right out of the get go.
+02:50 And including the Mew editor that really tries to teach people right out of the get-go.

 02:55 So there is some doubt of whether or not really Python's the top for embedded, but I don't doubt it at all.

-03:00 I think it's gonna stay.
+03:00 I think it's going to stay.

-03:02 - Yeah, I think it's cool.
+03:02 Yeah, I think it's cool.

-03:03 I mean, you could have the debate of, well, it's on professional shipping embedded devices that are for sale versus embedded in general, which like you say, could include $5 Adafruit type things that people play with or they're using in school, but it's not for sale per se.
+03:02 I mean, you could have the debate of, well, it's on professional shipping embedded devices that are for sale versus embedded in general, which like you say, could include $5 Adafruit type things that people play with or they're using in school, but it's not for sale per se.

 03:33 And I think since Python is faster to develop in, there's a big incentive, I think, for people to use a higher level language and embedded if they can, even in a production level.

-03:43 - Yeah, and if they are, it's gotta be Python, right?
+03:43 Yeah, and if they are, it's got to be Python, right?

 03:45 Like what else would it be?

-03:46 - Right.
+03:46 Right.

-03:47 - Yeah, maybe JavaScript, but that's a little shaky.
+03:47 Maybe JavaScript, but that's a little shaky.

-03:50 Very interesting.
+03:49 Very interesting.

-03:51 So you ready for something incredible?
+03:51 So are you ready for something incredible?

-03:53 - Yeah, is this drop the mic thing you're talking about?
+03:54 Is this drop the mic thing you're talking about?

 04:03 So we have the mailing list, Python dev, okay?